amirhossein7/VacuumCleanerPythonAlgorithem/README.md

 I used this [repository](https://gitlab.com/kyxey/vacuum) as the code base of this project.

 ## Installtion
-Use the python version 3 or newer.
+Use the python version 3 or later.

 Create an enviroment for running your project in it (optional)
 ``` bash